thewatermethod/thewatermethod.com/posts/cursed-blood-creating-ascended.md

 ---
-title: Cursed Blood, part 7 - Creating a member of the Nobility
+title: Cursed Blood, part 7 - Creating a member of the Ascended
-description: Create a member of the Nobility in Cursed Blood
+description: Create a member of the Ascended in Cursed Blood
 date: 2023-06-01
 tags:
   - Cursed Blood